pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac.hbs.md

 # View resources on remote clusters

-You can control the access to Kubernetes runtime resources on Tanzu Developer Portal (commonly called TAP GUI) based on user roles and permissions for each of the visible remote clusters.
+You can control the access to Kubernetes runtime resources on Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) based on user roles and permissions for each of the visible remote clusters.

 > **Caution** Setting up role-based access control (RBAC) might impact the user's ability to view
 > workloads in the Security Analysis GUI and the Workloads table of the Supply Chain Choreographer